pymc-devs/pytensor/doc/tutorial/faq_tutorial.rst

 word embeddings, where each row is a vector of weights representing the embedding that the model has learned for a word, in each iteration, the only rows that should get updated are those containing embeddings used during the forward propagation.
-Here is how the aesara function should be written:
+Here is how the pytensor function should be written:

 Defining a shared variable for the lookup table

 .. code-block:: python

-   lookup_table = aesara.shared(matrix_ndarray)
+   lookup_table = pytensor.shared(matrix_ndarray)

 Getting a subset of the table (some rows or some columns) by passing an integer vector of indices corresponding to those rows or columns.